jun-inoue/orthoscope/README.md

 A key metabolic gene for recurrent freshwater colonization and radiation in fishes Science, 364: 886-9.
 [Link](https://science.sciencemag.org/content/364/6443/886).
 <blockquote>
-ORTHOSCOPE was used to count the number of Fads2 genes in 48 actinopterygians.
+ORTHOSCOPE was used to count the number of Fads2 gene in 48 actinopterygians.
 </blockquote>
 <br />